sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 ---
 # The BSV submodule

-sCrypt exports a submodule named `bsv` which is an interface that helps you manage low-level things for the Bitcoin blockchain, such as creating key pairs, building, signing and serializing Bitcoin transactions and more.
+sCrypt exports a submodule named `bsv` which is an interface that helps you manage low-level things for the Bitcoin blockchain, such as creating key pairs, building, signing and serializing Bitcoin transactions, and more.

-In the context of sCrypt, it is mainly used for managing key pairs and defining custom transaction builders, as demonstrated in [this section](../how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md).
+In the context of sCrypt, the `bsv` submodule is used primarily for managing key pairs and defining custom transaction builders, as demonstrated in the [How to Write a Contract](../how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md) section.

 The goal of this section is to guide you through the basics of using the `bsv` submodule.

 ## Importing

-You can import the `bsv` submodule like so:
+You can import the `bsv` submodule like this:

 ```ts
 import { bsv } from 'scrypt-ts'